26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 This section discusses the regulations for various types of nutrient claims your dietary supplement makes.

+These claims highlight the presence and amount of specific nutrients in a product.
 If your product contains 10-19% DV of the ingredient, you may make a good source claim.
 However, if the % DV exceeds 20%, you may make a high source claim.
+Examples include "good source of calcium" or "high in vitamin C."

 A health claim is a written statement, vignette, or symbol that implies a relation between the supplement and a disease or health-related condition.